Clermont Cemetery: Clermont Cemetery

 An eyewitness described the "wall of water" that flowed rapidly down the creeks sweeping away the low-lying areas of the town of Clermont and inundating the town cemetery beside the river.
 In the wake of the flood the Adelaide Advertiser (9 January 1917) reported:

 "The cemetery is merely a mass of holes.
 The coffins have been washed out and carried downstream, and the headstones have been wrecked, or where they were of wood have been borne long distances."

 The sexton's house was washed away and the sexton was drowned.

 It is estimated that the river flats were submerged under 12 to 14 ft of fast-flowing water.
 People sought refuge on roofs and in ceilings but the debris-laden flood waters destroyed many houses and lifted others from their stumps to be carried downstream.
 Other people were drowned in the flood waters while attempting to escape to higher ground.
 Over 60 people died, with the disaster reported throughout the country and in the London Times.

-Many flood victims were buried close to where they were found, but at least 36 are known to be buried in the Clermont Cemetery.
+Many flood victims were buried close to where they were found, but at least 36 are buried in the Clermont Cemetery.
 All except one of these were buried within three days of the disaster.
 The burials included entire families of up to seven persons, with the age of victims ranging from two to 70 years.
 Most were interred in a mass grave located to the east of the earlier burials.

 A meeting of surviving residents soon after the flood resolved to move the town from the flats to higher ground close by.
 The government enacted special legislation, the Clermont Flood Relief Act 1917, to enable the town to re-establish at the new site.
 Some buildings were moved to the new location by traction engine.

 Descendants of the flood victims still live in Clermont.
 In 1991, a memorial to the victims was erected in the cemetery by the Lioness Club of Clermont, on the site of the mass grave.
 A white cross shows the approximate height of the flood waters.
 Another memorial is located at the site of the original township.
 The cemetery is now managed by the Isaac Regional Council and remains the main public burial ground for Clermont.